MichaelSolati/csc-321-algorithm-design-and-analysis/README.md

 ## Introduction
 A slew of algorithms, assignments and other work for my Algorithm Design and Analysis class.

-Be sure to `npm install` to install all dependencies, then run `npm run build` to transpile the code into Javascript.
+Be sure to `npm install` to install all dependencies.

 ## Sorts
 ### Insertion Sort